rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 To unload an app, platforms **MUST** use the following process.

-If an app is not in the `STARTED` state, then it cannot be unloaded and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to unload an app that is not in the `STARTED` state and the remainder of this section does not need to happen.
+If an app is not in the `RUNNING` state, then it cannot be unloaded and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to unload an app that is not in the `RUNNING` state and the remainder of this section does not need to happen.

-At this point, the app **MUST** be in the `STARTED` state.
+At this point, the app **MUST** be in the `RUNNING` state.

 If an app provides the `xrn:firebolt:capability:lifecycle:management` capability, then the platform **MUST** call the app's implementation of